NordicESMhub/containers/_episodes/04-hackathon.md

 	   ```
 	   docker export 28c7d8c6ca16 -o nordicesmhub_b1850_intel_active.tar
 	   ```
+	   And also loaded the intel image manually with `mksquashfs`.
            It seemed to work properly but we found out that NorESM/CESM was compiled in DEBUG mode while we specified the release MPI libraries in ldconfig (in our docker container).
 We tried to fix it:
 	   ```
 	   cat /etc/ld.so.conf.d/intel.mpi.conf